hughesj/rp-tooling-ibm-cloud/README.md

 reactive-sandbox-cassandra   ClusterIP      None             <none>        9042/TCP                                          30m
 ```

-This indicates the internal port 80 of nginx-ingress is mapped externally to 32532 and port 443 is mapped externally to 31139.
+This indicates the internal port 80 (http) of nginx-ingress is mapped externally to 32532 and port 443 (https) is mapped externally to 31139.
+Yours will be different.

 To determine the public IP address use the following command: